ThirumalaivasanS/Twitter_scraper/README.md

 ## Credits
 This script was created by Thirumalaivasan S.Feel free to modify and use it for your own purposes.
-If you have any questions or suggestions, feel free to reach out to me on LinkedIn at any time
+If you have any questions or suggestions, feel free to reach out to me on LinkedIn at any time.